Lawrenceburg, Indiana: Industry

 Lawrenceburg was home to the Tanner's Creek Generating Station, now AEP (Tanner's Creek Generating Station has been demolished).

 Lawrenceburg has had a long history with whiskey production, earning the city the nickname Whiskey City, U.S.A.
 MGP Indiana, formerly Seagram's, operates within Lawrenceburg, and distills various alcoholic spirits (e.g. Bulleit Bourbon).

 Another industry located within Lawrenceburg is Anchor Glass Container (formerly Thatcher Glass).

 Lawrenceburg is also home to Perfect North Slopes, a ski area located off Route 1.
 It boasts hills for skiing, snowboarding, and snowing tubing.

 Hollywood Casino Lawrenceburg (formerly Argosy Casino) is found in Lawrenceburg, and is the closest Indiana riverboat casino to downtown Cincinnati.

 Education

 The Lawrenceburg School District consists of the Lawrenceburg Primary School, Central Elementary, Greendale Middle School, Lawrenceburg High School and St. Lawrence Catholic School.
+Lawrenceburg's school name for sports is the "Lawrenceburg Tigers" while St. Lawrence's sports name is called "Panthers".

 The city has a free lending library, the Lawrenceburg Public Library District.
 Lawrenceburg residents may also obtain a library card at the Aurora Public Library in Aurora.